 Because the Ij coefficients capture potential inhibition in this model, they are constrained to be negative.

-Learning a Non-Linear System Model as a Neural Network
+Learning a non-linear system model as a neural network

 To create the above model and learn the I, E, and A parameters from our data, we used the keras library in R to construct a neural network of the appropriate form.